 Don't let anything go to waste when planning.
 A blog post can be repurposed into a checklist offer.
 Multiple blog posts can turn into an informative eBook.
 A video script can be used to write a new blog post or be a launchpad for a podcast episode.

 If you plan ahead, you can get multiple pieces of content from one idea.
 Sounds pretty good, right?
 Planning ahead and not winging it will result in more effective and comprehensive content marketing.

 How to Use Content to Reach Your Audience

 HubSpot uses the term buyer's journey to describe how people research and shop online.

 Be mindful.
 Someone in the awareness stage of the buyer's journey doesn't want to hear or read about pricing.
 He or she is still researching their problem.
-They don't want to hear about a solution when they don't know what their problem is.
+They don't want to hear about a solution when they don't know their problem.

 Use the buyer's journey to structure your content to resonate with your audience.
-The wrong messaging at the wrong time can turn a hot lead, cold.
+The wrong messaging at the wrong time can turn a hot lead into cold.

 There's no finish line when it comes to content creation.
 Old blogs can be reworked to incorporate new trends or different keywords.
 Existing content can be repackaged for new social ad campaigns.

 We would suggest performing an audit on your content after each quarter.
 You'll see what is and isn't working - marketing automation tools are great for this.
 You can then build or change directions for your content strategy.
 Creating consistent content is a good first step, but creating high-quality content with a strategy in mind is even better.
 We know that starting and maintaining this process is no small feat.
 The team at LAIRE knows how to uplevel your business with a content marketing strategy that will help you stand out in a crowded digital landscape and can guide you every step of the way.
 Let’s do this!